-Samsung has no plans for a 3D smartphone in the near futureAlex Wagner - Deputy Managing Editor, News Desk
+Samsung has no plans for a 3D smartphone in the near futureAlex Wagner - Editorial Director of News and Content

 We've already seen a couple of Android device manufacturers try their hand at creating a 3D smartphone, including HTC with the EVO 3D and LG with the Optimus 3D Max, but recently one company made it clear that we shouldn't hold our breath for any 3D-capable handsets from it.
 In a statement sent to Engadget, Samsung explained that although it's always looking into new tech for its smartphones, 3D support won't be making the cut any time soon.
 The word straight from Sammy: